Advice for Healthy Living

 Moreover, when and how we eat makes a huge difference.
 Wholesome food is necessary but not sufficient.
 What is wholesome and balancing for one person, might cause problems for another.
 Even wholesome food consumed inappropriately can become poison (see my blog: Healthful Eating Habits Don’t Create Toxins).
 These toxic products of faulty digestion are known as Ama (literally uncooked food).
 To see if Ama might be a problem for you, do the Ama Assessment.

 For these reasons, it's optimum to examine your health habits in relation to Ideal Daily Routine.
 Also review General Principles for Health, Vitality and Longevity, which include important basic information about eating habits, meals and food selection.
 This will get you 80% of the way to a healthful diet.

 The other 20% of what you might want to know is likely to be more challenging.
 Don't feel bad.
 Selection of proper diet is one of the most delicate judgments in the consultation process.
 It's even more complicated when more than one Dosha is disturbed.

-The following table will give you an idea of the implications for general food choices.
+The following table will give you an idea of the ideal propotions of general food choices for balancing the Doshas.
 For food-specific detail, see the Dosha-specific diets.